clavinjune/clavinjune.dev/content/en/blogs/implement-unit-test-for-cli-apps-using-golang-and-cobra.md

 ```

-Now we have a simple running CLI app.
+Now you have a simple running CLI app.
 Let's try to run it.

 With toggle